Etruria89/RTI_Final/02_Ass_II/README.md

 ### Content description

-The ROS package **nonholo_control** here presented is to be intended as complementar to the 'final_assignment' and 'gmapping' ones, since all nodes herein are developed in a way that does not require any modification to be made to those ones.
+The ROS package **final_assignment** here presented is to be intended as complementar to the 'gmapping' one, since all nodes herein are developed in a way that does not require any modification to be made to those ones.
 The content of the package is the following:
 <!---